HL7/molecular-definition-data-types/input/pagecontent/index.md

    - Comprehensive representation of genetic variations, ranging from simple mutations to complex structural variations, for diagnostic purposes.
    - Logical presentation of haplotypes and genotypes relevant to clinical or research settings.

-By establishing a standardized approach to genomic data representation, this FHIR implementation guide facilitates consistent and accurate genetic information exchange, fostering improved integration within electronic health records, research databases, and clinical genomic workflows
+By establishing a standardized approach to genomic data representation, this implementation guide facilitates consistent and accurate genetic information exchange, fostering improved integration within electronic health records, research databases, and clinical genomic workflows

 ### How to Use this Guide
 This Implementation Guide is designed to assist system developers and standards implementers in adopting the FHIR genomic profiles of the Molecular Definition resource across diverse use cases.
 The implementation guide defines five key profiles—Sequence, Allele, Variation, Haplotype, and Genotype—each tailored to represent distinct genomic concepts.
 To ensure consistent and reliable representation of the various data elements within these profiles, the guide also provides a curated set of Code Systems and Value Sets.
 These terminologies, currently bound with example strength to their respective elements, are expected to evolve and undergo validation over time, while already supporting meaningful and accurate data representation.
 The included Code Systems and Value Sets comprise a combination of adapted existing ontologies and terminologies alongside newly developed vocabularies specifically crafted for the Molecular Definition structure.
 Furthermore, the Use Cases section illustrates practical applications of these Molecular Definition profiles, Code Systems, and Value Sets through real-world genomic molecule examples, facilitating a deeper understanding of their implementation in clinical and research contexts